Helixo32/GetSystem-LCI/README.md

 ### Note
 For reasons not fully understood (and because I'm too lazy to figure out why), the task must be executed manually through the graphical interface of the Task Scheduler.
 The `Start-ScheduledTask` command does not successfully launch the task.

+The tests were successfully performed on :
+- Windows 10
+- Windows Server 2022
 ---

 ## How It Works